MaastrichtU-IDS/best-practices/docs/continuous-integration.md

 title: Continuous integration
 ---

+See our [IDS CI/CD workshop](https://maastrichtu-ids.github.io/workshop-ci/) to package and define Continuous Integration workflow for Python with GitHub Actions.

-Usually depends on the platform you are using to store your code
+The choice of CI/CD technology depends on the platform you are using to store your code

 * GitHub Actions
   * Recommended if your code is hosted on [GitHub](https://github.com)
 * GitLab CI